routerworld3/wiki_vp/SAML/mendix_saml.md

 ---

-### 📘 Reference: Mendix Docs
+###  Reference: Mendix Docs
-You're also correct that Mendix explains this in their [official documentation here](https://docs.mendix.com/appstore/modules/saml/).
+Mendix explains this in their [official documentation here](https://docs.mendix.com/appstore/modules/saml/).
 Specifically:

 > *“All of the fields in the SP configuration tab are used when the SP Metadata is generated.
 This metadata can be used to set up the SAML configuration in the IdP.”*